dopplerchase/dopplerchase.github.io/_pages/current-research.md

 title: "Current Research"
 ---

-My current research centers on using machine learning and remote sensing from space.
+My current research centers on using machine learning with remote sensing from space.
 I work on two primary grants, Satellite-based 3D global cloud field analysis (OVERCAST) sponsored by the Office of Naval Research, and INvestigation of Convective UpdraftS (INCUS) sponsored by NASA.

 <h1> OVERCAST </h1>